 Generally, annuities are a secure option, as they provide a guaranteed income in retirement, regardless of what’s happening in financial markets.2

-- You can choose for your payments to keep pace with inflation
+- You can choose for your regular payments to keep pace with inflation.

-- You can choose to receive payments monthly, quarterly, bi-annually or annually
+- You can typically choose to receive regular payments monthly, quarterly, half-yearly or yearly.

-- Income from certain annuities may receive beneficial Centrelink income-test treatment.
+- Income from certain annuities may receive beneficial Centrelink treatment.